 post by Brooke Allen, Indiana Dunes Community Engagement Director

-I’ve hiked the Indiana Dunes State Park trails more times than I can count, and I’ve hit most of the Indiana Dunes National Lakeshore trails that are close to the beaches.
+I’ve hiked the Indiana Dunes State Park trails more times than I can count, and I’ve hit most of the Indiana Dunes National Park trails that are close to the beaches.
 But, I had never hiked at the Bailly Homestead and Chellberg Farm (both part of the Little Calumet Trail system).
 Time to leave the office to explore and go to ‘work’.
 I made my husband tag along; the poor guy always gets sucked into my adventures.
 So on a Saturday morning, we packed a few waters, leashed up the dog and hit the road.

 The great part about the Little Calumet trail system is that it’s easy to find and the parking is plentiful.
 Turn north on Mineral Springs road from Highway 20, and you’ll find the parking lot on your left, just up the road.
 Seriously, you can’t miss it.